A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: SRL Benchmarks

 \subsection{Datasets}

-There are three important public corpora related to the SRL task: FrameNet, PropBank, and CoNLL.
-Many SRL benchmarks are annotated based on them or extended from them.
-In Table \ref{tab:bench}, we list the mainstream SRL benchmarks and the statistics.
+There are several important public corpora related to the text-only SRL task: FrameNet, PropBank, NomBank, CoNLL, as well as more recent resources such as VerbAtlas and NounAtlas.
+In Table~\ref{tab:bench}, we list the mainstream SRL benchmarks and the statistics.